kmarkus/lsdbus/README.md

 **Notes**:

 - More examples can be found in the unit tests: `test/message.lua`
-- *Variant* is the only type whose conversion is asymmetrical, i.e. the input arguments are not equal the result.
+- *Variant* is the only type whose conversion is *asymmetrical*, i.e. the input arguments are not equal to the result.
 This is because the variant is unpacked automatically.
 However, in some cases it is desirable to get the variant in its raw table form (e.g. when the identical value needs to be returned).
 For that case, the "raw"